michaeljpigott/sit725-project-base/README.md

 2. Clone this git repository
 3. run command npm install to install the dependencies.
 4. run command npm start to start the app.
+5. start server at port 5502 to load the prediction model.

 ## Testing